 From Zhang Qian we learn that the Great Yue-Ji, at the time of his visit to them in 128 BCE, had set up their court on the northern bank of the Amu Darya, in present day Uzbekistan.
-It was in the mid first century, however, that their descendants the Kushans, led by their warlike king Kujula Kadphises (45 - 90 CE), began to build an empire by a massive expansion of their domination, as the numerous find-spots of his coins, which have been found in abundance from the Kabul Valley to the Western Punjab, bear ample testimony.
-Numismatists of the latter half of the nineteenth century, or those who so thoroughly examined ancient coins in that century as to qualify themselves as numismatists, such as Sir Alexander Cunningham, came across coins that indicated Kujula was preceded by an earlier Kushan king, his name, Heraios, or, as Cunningham's analysis of the king's coins determined it most likely to be, Miaüs.
-The coins of Miaüs consist of two types, tetradrachms and oboli, and with the exception of two copper coins too worn to attribute definitively to Miaüs, although Cunningham did incline to attribute one of them to that king, who may in fact have issued both of them, all the coins of Miaüs are silver.
-At any rate, part of the legend of one of the
+It was in the mid first century, however, that their descendants the Kushans, led by their warlike king Kujula Kadphises (45 - 90 CE), began to build an empire by a massive expansion of their domination, as the numerous find-spots of his coins, which have been found in abundance from the Kabul Valley to the Western

+Punjab, bear ample testimony.214 Numismatists of the latter half of the nineteenth century, or those who so thoroughly examined ancient coins in that century as to qualify themselves as numismatists, such as Sir Alexander Cunningham, came across coins that indicated Kujula was preceded by an earlier Kushan king, his name, Heraios, or, as Cunningham's analysis of the king's coins determined it most likely to be, Miaüs.215 The coins of Miaüs consist of two types, tetradrachms and oboli, and with the exception of two copper coins too worn to attribute definitively to Miaüs, although Cunningham did incline to attribute one of them to that king, who may in fact have issued both of them, all the coins of Miaüs are silver.216 At any rate, part of the legend of one of the two copper coins is in Greek legible enough to make out that it was issued by a Kushan king.
+Joe Cribb, a numismatist, argues that the copper coins, as well as the silver ones, were issued by Kujula Kadphises, but his attributing them to Kujula creates a number of problems that are either impossible or very difficult to reconcile.217 First, he argues that a series of letters on one of the Miaüs copper coins does spell out 'Kushan,' but then he tries to make the case that 'Kushan' in this 'context' was a personal name for Kujula

-&lt;sup>206 Sir Alexander Cunningham, Coins of the Kushans, or Great Yue-ti, Part III, Reprinted from the Numismatic Chronicle, Vol. XII., Third Series, Pages 40-82 (London, 1892), pp. 6-7.
+214 Sir Alexander Cunningham, Coins of the Kushans, or Great Yue-ti, Part III, Reprinted from the Numismatic Chronicle, Vol. XII., Third Series, Pages 40-82 (London, 1892), pp. 6-7.

-&lt;sup>207 Cunningham, Coins of the Kushans, pp. 1-2.
+215 Cunningham, Coins of the Kushans, pp. 1-2.

-&lt;sup>208 Sir Alexander Cunningham, Coins of the Sakas, Part II, Reprinted from the Numismatic Chronicle, Vol. X., Third Series, Pages 103-172 (London, 1890), p.
+216 Sir Alexander Cunningham, Coins of the Sakas, Part II, Reprinted from the Numismatic Chronicle, Vol. X., Third Series, Pages 103-172 (London, 1890), p.
 9; p.
 12.